 * Once graduate student teachers have the requisite background in teaching at Levels I – IV, they may create a Level V course.

-* Senior graduate students preparing for careers in higher education can serve as Level Coordinator.
+* Senior graduate students preparing for careers in higher education can serve as Level Coordinators.

 * Through various departmental and faculty projects, graduate student teachers have the opportunity to participate in curriculum-based research.